HristoKolev/Newsgirl/server/src/Newsgirl.Shared/RpcEngine.md

 {
     [Auth(RequiresAuthentication = true)] // used on both type and method - this one is used [RpcBind(typeof(ExampleRequest), typeof(ExampleResponse))]
-    public Task<ExampleResponse> Example(ExampleRequest req, AuthResult authResult)
+    // in order to inject AuthResult you have to add it to the whitelist when creating the RpcEngine public Task<ExampleResponse> Example(ExampleRequest req, AuthResult authResult)
     {
         // use the userID somehow